georgespingos/li-ppt-gt/md/git-presentation.md

 To add all changes

-	$ git add . [-all]
+	$ git add . [--all]

-To commit the changes saved in the index, and clear the index afterwards:
+To commit the changes saved in the index:

 	$ git commit

+View commit history

+	$ git log

 To see what is staged and will go into next commit